abinjawed/Laundrify/README.md

 **Step Four**: Open a browser, type in "localhost," which will direct you to the XAMPP Apache dashboard.
 Select phpMyAdmin.

-**Step Five** Go to https://cdn.datatables.net/ to download the DataTables CDN and https://getbootstrap.com/docs/4.5/getting-started/introduction/ for the Bootstrap CDN.
+**Step Five** Go to https://cdn.datatables.net/ to download the DataTables CDN.

+Also, go to https://getbootstrap.com/docs/4.5/getting-started/introduction/ for the Bootstrap CDN.

 ### Code